ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

 * Run a playbook with your EE and verify everything works as expected.

-  * Write a playbook using the `containers.podman` to create containers or use the previously used example on [ee-flow](https://github.com/ansible-learnfest/ee-flow.git) project
+  * Write a playbook using the `containers.podman` to create containers or use the previously used example on [ee-flow](https://github.com/ansible-learnfest/ee-flow.git) project without the `requirements.yml` file.

+  * What do you notice

 {{% notice note %}}
 In a production environment we typically recommend to use the `ee-minimal-rhel8` as a base image and only add the collections we specifically need.
 To make this lab not too complex, we decided to use the EE supported as a base image though.